MercuryWorkshop/scramjet/README.md

 pnpm dev
 ```

-Scramjet should now be running at `localhost:1337` and should rebuild upon a file being changed (excluding the rewriter).
+Scramjet should now be running at http://localhost:1337 and should rebuild upon a file being changed (excluding the rewriter).

+## Extra documentation

+There's [a page on TN's docs](https://docs.titaniumnetwork.org/proxies/scramjet) for Scramjet, which is structured more like a guide if you are an interested proxy site developer.